django-cms/django-cms/docs/user/tutorial/90-styling-content.rst

 several popular django CMS addons support out-of-the-box, and is also supported by a rich set of plugins.

+In summary:

+* Bootstrap 3: a frontend framework
+* Aldryn Bootstrap 3: a django CMS package that provides a set of Bootstrap-compatible plugins
+* Aldryn Boilerplate Bootstrap 3: a complete implementation of the Bootstrap frontend, also including various frontend tools

 The column system and responsive layouts
 ========================================